outrigdev/outrig/aidocs/system.md

 - When working with Jotai atoms that need to be updated, define them as `PrimitiveAtom<Type>` rather than just `atom<Type>`.
 - The frontend is organized into components for different views (LogViewer, AppRunList, etc.) that use the AppModel to access shared state.
 - The app uses a tab-based navigation system where the selected tab determines which component is displayed.
+- To handle keyboard events, use keymodel.ts.
+Regsiter global keys in registerGlobalKeys() and hook them up to the appropriate handlers.

 ### Data Flow